codeigniter4/docs-update/docs/installation/installing_composer.md

     CodeIgniter4 requires Composer 2.0.14 or later.

 !!! note "Note"
-    If you are not familiar with Composer, we recommend you read [Basic usage](https://getcomposer.org/doc/01-basic-usage.md) first.
+    If you are not familiar with Composer, we recommend you read <a href="https://getcomposer.org/doc/01-basic-usage.md" target="_blank">Basic usage</a> first.

 The first technique describes creating a skeleton project using CodeIgniter4, that you would then use as the base for a new webapp.
 The second technique described below lets you add CodeIgniter4 to an existing webapp,